VillSource/calendar-cli/document/README.md

 # To delete by event name
 delet("Birthday Party",confirmation)

-# To delete by event name
+# To delete by ID
 delet(432,confirmation)
 ```